areenberg/MDPSolver/README.md

 # MDPSolver

 This repository features a C++based solver for *Markov Decision Process* (MDP) optimization problems.
-The solver is a *Modified Policy Iteration* (MPI) algorithm, which derives an epsilon-optimal policy, where epsilon is a tolerance parameter given to the algorithm.
-We further provide the user with the option to choose between two different stopping criteria, three different value update methods, as well as using the solver as a epsilon-optimal *Value Iteration* (VI) or *Policy Iteration* (PI) algorithm.
+The solver is a *Modified Policy Iteration* (MPI) algorithm, which derives an epsilon-optimal policy that maximizes the expected total discounted reward, where epsilon is a tolerance parameter given to the algorithm.
+We further provide the user with the option to choose between two different stopping criteria, three different value update methods, as well as using the solver as an epsilon-optimal *Value Iteration* (VI) or *Policy Iteration* (PI) algorithm.
 These options, along with a description of how to use the solver, are elaborated below.

 Besides the MPI algorithm, the repository also contains two MDP-model classes which have an application in the field of Predictive Maintenance.
 These classes account for a condition- and time-based maintenance optimization problem, respectively.